Proca - Progressive Campaigning backend

 Now you can:

-• Use proca-cli (in the directory where .env file was created) to talk to the server API.
+• Use proca CLI to talk to the server API.

 • You can also perform API calls directly using GraphQL in the GraphQL playground - it's great for exploring the API!
 Sign in at http://localhost:4000 to make authenticated API calls.